Hepatitis A IgM Antibody, Serum

 Testing too early (<2 weeks) after exposure to hepatitis A virus (HAV) may yield negative anti-HAV IgM test results.

-Not useful for determining presence of immunity to HAV infection from either past hepatitis A or vaccination against HAV.
+Not useful for determining the presence of immunity to HAV infection from either past hepatitis A or vaccination against HAV

 Performance characteristics have not been established for the following specimen characteristics: